 One of the lessons companies have learned from the pandemic crisis is how central employees are to every dimension of the enterprise.
 They activate the assets, tools and technologies, and serve and delight customers.

-Our experience suggests companies that keep employees at the center of their resiliency efforts, purpose and decision-making will accelerate their recovery.
+Our experience suggests companies that keep employees at the center of their resiliency efforts, purpose and decision-making are better-positioned to accelerate their recovery.
 It also helps them to find opportunities as they consider what lies beyond the pandemic.
-For many companies, it’s time to reimagine the digital workforce experience — nearly two-thirds of executives polled in a recent EY webcast on the future of work said they expect a physical return to work with a longer-term transformation ahead.
+For many companies, it’s time to reimagine the workforce experience — some companies are making the transition back into the physical workspace, while others plan to keep remote working in place at least until the end of the year.
+For all companies, the transformation journey to the workplace of the future has begun.
 In the physical work environment, a new world awaits as organizations consider real-estate decisions in the context of employee safety and wellbeing.
 For companies struggling with either too much or too little capacity in their talent pools, future opportunities may include talent sharing across the organization’s broader ecosystem.
 Emerging technologies can play a key role in filling the skills gap companies were experiencing even before the pandemic, from gamification to on-demand learning.

 Read more about “Where does employee centricity meet the future of work?”